-PROJECT APPLICATION (PAGE 5 of 17) 46.
+MISSOURI DEPARTMENT OF NATURAL RESOURCES DIVISION OF STATE PARKS LAND AND WATER CONSERVATION FUND CFDA 15.916 PROJECT APPLICATION (PAGE 5 of 15) 46.
 HOW WILL THE SITE BE MADE OPEN AND ACCESSIBLE FOR PUBLIC OUTDOOR RECREATION USE (signage, entries, parking, site improvements, allowable activities, etc.)?
 47. WHEN WILL ACCESS TO THE SITE FOR PUBLIC OUTDOOR RECREATION BECOME AVAILABLE?
 48. DESCRIBE DEVELOPMENT PLANNED FOR THE SITE(S) FOR THE THREE (3) YEARS FOLLOWING ACQUISITION.
 AS THIS WILL IMPACT THE NATIONAL HISTORIC PRESERVATION ACT AND NATIONAL ENVIRONMENTAL POLICY ACT COMPLIANCE, FOCUS ON WHAT YOU REASONABLY EXPECT TO ACCOMPLISH.
 49. IF DEVELOPMENT WILL BE DELAYED BY MORE THAN THREE YEARS FROM GRANT CLOSE, EXPLAIN WHY THIS ACQUISITION IS STILL A PRIORITY FOR GRANT FUNDING AT THIS TIME AND WHAT ABILITY THE PUBLIC WILL HAVE TO USE THIS SITE IN THE INTERIM.
 50. IS THIS ACQUISITION AN ADDITION TO AN EXISTING PARK OR OTHER RECREATION AREA?
-INO YES (if yes, how will it support and enhance that existing park) 51.
-IS THE PROPERTY BEING ACQUIRED UNDER THREAT OF CONDEMNATION? □ NO □ YES (if yes, please explain) 52.
+51. IS THE PROPERTY BEING ACQUIRED UNDER THREAT OF CONDEMNATION? □ NO □ YES (if yes, please explain) 52.
 WAS THE PROPERTY LISTED FOR PUBLIC SALE?
-NO YES (if yes, please explain how the property owner was made aware of the grant sponsor's interest in the property) 53.
-DOES THIS PROJECT INVOLVE DONATED PROPERTY?
-NO Set YES (if yes, include evidence that the seller was offered the fair market value of the property as just compensation and willingly chose/ is choosing to donate the property instead; if the donation is subject to a waiver of retroactivity, the evidence must pre-date the donation; please explain) QUESTIONS 54-60: PROJECT DEVELOPMENT AND SCOPE OF WORK [QUESTIONS 35-60 ARE WORTH 20 POINTS] 54.
+53. DOES THIS PROJECT INVOLVE DONATED PROPERTY?
+NO YES (if yes, include evidence that the seller was offered the fair market value of the property as just compensation and willingly chose/ is choosing to donate the property instead; if the donation is subject to a waiver of retroactivity, the evidence must pre-date the donation; please explain) QUESTIONS 54-59: PROJECT DEVELOPMENT AND SCOPE OF WORK [QUESTIONS 35-59 ARE WORTH 20 POINTS] 54.
 WHAT IS THE NAME OF THIS PROJECT?
-55. IN TWO SENTENCES OR LESS, WHAT IS THE SCOPE OF WORK FOR THIS PROJECT?
-56. WHAT NEW FACILITIES WILL BE CONSTRUCTED AS PART OF THE PROJECT?
+55. WHAT NEW FACILITIES WILL BE CONSTRUCTED AS PART OF THE PROJECT?

-LAND AND WATER CONSERVATION FUND CFDA 15.916 PROJECT APPLICATION (PAGE 6 of 17)

-57. WHAT EXISTING FACILITIES WILL BE RENOVATED OR REPLACED (specify which) AS PART OF THE PROJECT?
-PLEASE INDICATE WHEN THE PROJECT WAS INITIALLY CONSTRUCTED 57.
-WHAT EXISTING FACILITIES WILL BE RENOVATED OR REPLACED (specify which) AS PART OF THE PROJECT?
+MISSOURI DEPARTMENT OF NATURAL RESOURCES DIVISION OF STATE PARKS LAND AND WATER CONSERVATION FUND CFDA 15.916 PROJECT APPLICATION (PAGE 6 of 15) 56.
+WHAT EXISTING FACILITIES WILL BE RENOVATED OR REPLACED (specily which) AS PART OF THE PROJECT?
 PLEASE INDICATE WHEN THE PROJECT WAS INITIALLY CONSTRUCTED AND WHEN IT WAS LAST RENOVATED.
 IF THE PROJECT WAS CONSTRUCTED OR RENOVATED USING LWCF FUNDS, PLEASE INDICATE YEAR(S) AND PROJECT NUMBER(S).
-58. WHAT GENERAL SITE IMPROVEMENTS (i.e. demolition, site preparation, landscaping, habitat improvements, etc.) WILL BE COMPLETED AS PART OF THIS PROJECT?
+57. WHAT GENERAL SITE IMPROVEMENTS (i.e. demolition, site preparation, landscaping, utilities, habitat improvements, etc.) WILL BE COMPLETED AS PART OF THIS PROJECT?
 59. WHAT IS THE ANTICIPATED LIFE SPAN OF THE FACILITIES THAT WILL BE FUNDED AS PART OF THIS PROJECT?
-50. WHAT IS THE ANTIGIPALED LIFE STAIN OF THE FACILITIES THAT WILL BE PUNDED AS PART OF THIS PROJECT?
-60. PROVIDE A DETAILED PROJECT NARRATIVE (this is your opportunity to provide a clear, detailed description of your project as a whole, including information about what is being constructed, renovated and/or acquired, how will the work be completed, as well as anticipated time frame of project from start to finish).
+59. PROVIDE A DETAILED PROJECT NARRATIVE (this is your opportunity to provide a clear, detailed description of your project as a whole, including information about what is being constructed, renova ted and/or acquired, how will the work be completed, as well as anticipated time frame of project from start to finish).